reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Chapter and section headers are created by underlining the section title with one of the below punctuation characters.
-This must be EXACTLY as long as the text line or there will be a warning message (e.g. WARNING: Title underline too short.)
-In the **documentation_warnings.log** there will be a line number and the message, "WARNING: Title underline too short."
-Or too long.
+This must be EXACTLY as long as the text line or there will be a warning message in the **documentation_warnings.log**.
+There will be a line number and the message, such as "WARNING: Title underline too short."

 The chapter title has the asterisks above and below to make it stand out.
 An overline above isn’t necessary but it has become a